Investment home loans explained

 Consider interest-only repayments

-Our Home Loan Specialists are here to help!
+Our expert mortgage brokers are here to help!

-It can feel like a maze trying to organise finance for just an owner-occupied property, let alone an investment property.
-Our expert team of Home Loan Specialists are here to assist you with any queries and discuss a variety of scenarios which may be of interest to you based on your own individual circumstances.
-Contact our team to get the answers to any queries you may have and they’ll be happy to assist.
+Organising finance for an investment property can get complicated quickly.
+Our expert team of mortgage brokers are here to assist you with your home loan needs and discuss a variety of home loan products and scenarios which may be of interest to you based on your own individual circumstances.
+Contact our team to get the answers to any questions you may have, and they’ll be happy to assist you with your home loan search and application process.

 What is an investment property home loan?

-While they’re a type of home loan with a very specific purpose, investment home loans aren’t necessarily what you’d call a niche product – most lenders that provide home loans will have an investment offering.
-In fact, August 2023 saw over $8 billion in new loans approved for investment purposes.1
+While they’re a type of home loan with a very specific loan purpose, investment home loans aren’t necessarily what you’d call a niche product – most lenders that provide home loans will have an investment offering.
+In fact, 2025’s March quarter saw over $32 billion in new loans approved for investment purposes.1

 Investment home loan rates, features and fees